annasedlar/Story-Translate/README.md

 2. **Challenge:** Using the video element in HTML5

    **Solution:** One major issue was adding a video to our app with Angular.
 Unknown to us at the time, completing this task would require a few more steps than what we were used to.
 Our problem was best stated in [Ruben Canton](http://www.rubencanton.com/blog/2014/07/adding-video-src-with-angular.html)'s words: "Angular allows you to set an image “src” or the href of a link without issues, but blocks you if you try to add the “src” of an HTML5 video element."
 Most of the sources we found on Google stated that there is currently no fix for this issue.
-After an extensive search, we would like to credit Ruben Canton's detailed solution to work around this problem.
+After an extensive search, we would like to credit Canton's detailed solution to work around this problem.
 In order to add the video source to our project, we had to tell Angular that this is a safe operation using Angular's Strict Contextual Service (SCE).
 As a result, we included ```$scope.trustedUrl = $sce.trustAsResourceUrl(myUrl);``` in our code.

 3. **Challenge:** Size of videos, how to store them, how to upload them, how to retrieve that video's information